 14. Install the intake manifold on the cylinder head.
-Reinstall the wiring harness around the studs, and on the clip.
+Reinstall the two wiring harness retainers around the studs, and on the clip above the alternator.
 Install all the 12mm bolts and nuts in the proper areas.

 Don't forget the hidden vacuum line behind the intake manifold from the removal procedure.
 Be sure to install it now.